 The “civil conspiracy theory” has been defined by the courts as: (1) an agreement (2) by two or more persons (3) to perform overt act(s) (4) in furtherance of the agreement or conspiracy (5) to accomplish an unlawful purpose /or/ a lawful purpose by unlawful means (6) causing injury to another.

 To be convincing, the creditor must allege not only the conspirators committed the act but also the act was tortious in nature.
 The conspiracy alone is not enough to trigger a claim for civil conspiracy without the underlying tort.

 Gifting, by definition, is a Fraudulent Conveyance or Fraudulent Transfer because there is NO Exchange at the fair market value.
 The Derivative Financial Instrument™ solves this problem because the [E]xchange is at the fair market value.

 The “Trigger” for Estate Taxes is the value of ALL assets owned by the individual at the DATE OF DEATH, “the Gross Estate.”
 Our Ultra Trust® ELIMINATES the “Trigger” because on the Date of Death, ALL assets are owned by your Ultra Trust® Irrevocable Grantor Trust with an independent Trustee, and Independent Trust Protector.
 You cannot file an estate tax return.
 You cannot Trigger the estate tax return, you own nothing on the date of your death.
 Your Gross Estate is below the taxable threshold.
-It is the ultimate in wealth protection strategies that is not offered by your asset protection attorney.
+It is the ultimate in wealth protection approaches that is not offered by your attorney.